Spratley/HIDra/README.md

 🎮 **HIDra won't recognize gamepads connected after the program launches.**\
 Coming Soon!
 WM_DEVICECHANGE has not been implemented, and so HIDra can't detect when controllers disconnect and reconnect in order to properly categorize their input.

+🎮 **GenericGamepad is unreliable for axis input.**\
+My bad, I didn't think that controllers in the dead zone probably shouldn't be taken into account when averaging the axis inputs.
+This will be fixed in a minor version soon

 ## Changelog
 0.0 - Initial Push of HIDra\
 0.1 (Apr-27th-2025) - Added generic gamepad polling